lucifertrj/Real-Time-Object-Distance-Measurement/README.md

 ### AccelATHON 3.0
 Team Name: Cipher

 ### Problem Statement

 Real World Distance measurement by detecting and identifying the Object using WebCam.
 A prototype that can help blind people navigate smoothly.

-Dataset used: YoloV4:Yolo i.e., You only look once.
+Algorithm used: YoloV4:Yolo i.e., You only look once.
+Dataset uses: COCO i.e., Common Objects in Context

 Future Goal: Implementing the project on Hardware kit, i.e., ESP32 CAM.